 All hope is not lost, however!
 The potential user in question may well return later and go directly to the appropriate app store, search for your app, and download it.
 Yay!
 But unfortunately, that app install will not be attributed to your Facebook ad, so your Facebook ad (and, by extension, you) will not get any credit for the app download, and the mobile app install will instead appear to be a direct organic download.
 Over time, this can make it more difficult to justify your ad spend, and make it even harder to understand how to improve your Facebook ads to acquire more installs and mobile app users.

-While there are a few different attribution solutions out there, Branch’s Universal Ads product is unique in that it plugs into our People-Based Attribution Engine, so you will be able to correctly attribute an app download to your Facebook app install ad, rather than having it appear as a direct organic download.
+While there are a few different attribution solutions out there, Branch’s Universal Ads product is unique in that it plugs into attribution engine, so you will be able to correctly attribute an app download to your Facebook app install ad, rather than having it appear as a direct organic download.
 Keep in mind, the above example was a fairly simple customer journey from a Facebook ad to an app install—most of your users will have a much more complicated journey spanning multiple channels, platforms, and devices.
 With Branch’s Universal Ads product, you will be able to follow complex user journeys that involve any and every mobile user acquisition channel you have, from ads to email to organic search, helping you to understand which of your marketing campaigns are working most effectively.